George Jeffreys (pastor): Ministry

 Many more Elim churches were soon planted all over the United Kingdom, first of all spreading through the province of Ulster to Ballymena, Moneyslane and Portadown, then on to Leigh-on-Sea, Essex, The First Elim Church in England, and Clapham in London and in Wales at Llanelli and Dowlais.
 In 1925, he founded the Elim Bible College in Clapham, which moved to Capel in Surrey in 1965 and then to Nantwich, Cheshire, in 1987 and later became Regents Theological College.
 The college moved again in 2009 to West Malvern.

 Jeffreys continued to lead the Elim Pentecostal Churches until December 1939 when, due to differences in opinion on church leadership, and reforms he wanted to institute, and the influence of British Israelism, which he espoused, he resigned.
 He was persuaded to return but resigned a second time in 1940, leaving for Nottingham to found the Bible-Pattern Church Fellowship.
-The new denomination suffered a serious decline in numbers in the later years of the 1960s and no longer exists as a separate entity.
-Its main church, Kensington Temple, became the central London church of the Elim Pentecostal Church.
+The new denomination ran for about 20 years, but after Jeffreys’ death, it suffered a serious decline in numbers in the later years of the 1960s and no longer exists as a separate entity.
+Its main church was Kensington Temple, which Jeffreys had bought in 1930 with Elim funds, and was held in trust for Elim, but which the trustees refused to return to Elim after the split.
+However, the trustees sold the building back to Elim after the death of Jeffreys, becoming, once again, the central London church of the Elim Pentecostal Church.